In making a protected disclosure, it is recommended that, at a minimum, you include the following information :

 - state that you are making a protected disclosure;

-- your name, and if an employee position in the organisation, place of work, contact details and if appropriate the best method to make contact;
+- your name, and if you are an employee, your position in the organisation, your place of work, confidential contact details and if appropriate the best method to make contact;

 - the date (if known) of the alleged wrongdoing or the date the alleged wrongdoing commenced or was identified;